 Onto Rochdale!
 We rocked up at Spotland with one away win in 13 and four since the start of the previous season – a miserable record indeed.
 But we clearly hadn’t red the script – or, as was actually the case, Rochdale are less Barcelona and more, well, Rochdale.
 Three goals.
 Three points.
 Another clean sheet.
 Another tactical masterclass.
 Wycombe Wanderers still second in League One.
 And does anyone else get the feeling that we’re only just getting started…?

 Just quickly: a word on Gareth.
 As we all know, the other week marked his seventh anniversary in charge.
-I didn’t write anything then – maybe I should have done – but will be doing next month when he brings up ten years at Wycombe.
+I didn’t write anything then – maybe I should have done – but will try to next month when he brings up ten years at Wycombe.
 What can you say?
 The man is our greatest ever manager – certainly as far as I’m concerned, although perhaps that’s influenced by my being of a younger generation.
 If you’ve ever called for him to go, I hope you feel like an idiot.
 He and Dobbo – let’s not forget who’s “number twooo” saved this great club from ruin and have steered us to our highest heights.
 Legends, the pair of them.
 Never mind A statue; let’s erect two – and let’s do it now.